It’s time to update your password

 Importantly, avoid using phone numbers, birthdates, names of people or places or other words found in the dictionary.

-“Hackers often have software that helps them guess passwords,” Aragona says.
-“For that reason, never include elements of your netname.
-Also, avoid using words such as ‘password,’ ‘Concordia’ or sequences like 123456.
-Choosing simple passwords makes you an easier target.”
+Be sure to never include elements of your netname.
+Also, avoid using words such as “password,” “Concordia” or sequences like 123456.
+Choosing simple passwords makes you an easier target.

 Other password safety measures include the following: